phred/goStatic/README.md

-# 📼 smolboi 🖭
+# 📼 smolboi 📼

-A mixtape 🖭 playing the greatest hits from [goStatic](https://github.com/PierreZ/goStatic) with a little special sauce all my my own.
+A mixtape 📼 of the greatest hits from [goStatic](https://github.com/PierreZ/goStatic) with a little special sauce all my my own.

 ## The goals
 - Wafer thin OCI image
-- Aerogel-weight Nix build
+- Aerogel weight Nix build
-- Handle the boring-ass job of Serving [my website](https://fff.red) to my 2 visitors a week (a guess, thanks for reading if you do! at present I don't track metrics on this and I hope I have >0 visitors)
+- Handle the boring-ass job of serving [my website](https://fff.red) to my 2 visitors a week (a guess, thanks for reading if you do!).
+At present I don't track metrics on this and I hope I have >0 visitors.

 The original project's goal was "to create to smallest docker container for my web static files."
 I'm tired of Docker and want something smaller, and simpler, if I can get it.
+What is a Docker image but an executable tarfile?

 So far I have added virtualhost support and have been running my site on it for a couple years now.

-I run this in a fly.io app and have very quick builds and deploys, tyvm.
-Few moving parts.
+I run this on `fly.io` with a container image I push to GitHub's Container repository.
+A ~5mb web server layer combined with a ~17mb static file layer makes for very quick builds and deploys.
+There's not much to go wrong.

 ### Wait, can I use this code?